szaumoor/ZSTweaks/ZSTweaks/README.md

 This mod simply changes the school to Enchantment, which is probably more accurate for a mind-altering spell.

-**Component 220:** Make Ice Storm do 1d8 more damage per round
+**Component 220:** Make Ice Storm do more damage, including piercing damage

-I think the damage is a little low for a 4 round static effect (2-16 damage per round).
-Now the damage will be 3d8 (3-24 per round).
+I think the damage is a little low for a 4 round static effect (2-16 cold damage per round).
+Now the damage will be 2d8+2 cold damage plus 1d6+2 piercing damage.
+Piercing was added because the animation indicates pointy ice is what falls down upon your foes.

 **Component 370:** Make Ray of Enfeeblement a Necromancy spell